Preparing to buy a house? Call us for a complimentary mortgage consultation.

 FHA loans are backed by the Federal Housing Administration and typically have more lenient eligibility requirements.
 FHA loans are popular among first-time homebuyers in Alaska due to their lower down payment requirements.
 FHA loans require a minimum down payment of 3.5% for qualified buyers.
 However, FHA loans often have higher closing costs compared to conventional loans.
 Homebuyers with lower credit scores or limited savings may find FHA loans advantageous.

-VA loans offer favorable loan terms and are available to veterans, active-duty military members, and some reservists and National Guard members.
-One of the primary benefits of VA loans is that they do not require a down payment, and they usually come with lower interest rates compared to conventional loans.
+VA loans offer favorable loan terms to veterans, active-duty military members, and some reservists and National Guard members.
+One of the primary benefits of VA loans is that they don’t require a down payment, and they usually come with lower interest rates compared to conventional loans.
 VA loans are backed by the U.S. Department of Veterans Affairs, which reduces the risk for lenders.
 Borrowers obtain these loans from private lenders after first obtaining a certificate of eligibility from the VA.

-Here are five top places to live in Alaska, taken from our Best Affordable Places in the U.S. series, along with their COLI number and average home value:
+Here are three top places to live in Alaska, taken from our Best Affordable Places in the U.S. series, along with their COLI number and average home value:

 For homebuyers seeking more luxurious properties and higher-priced neighborhoods, several cities and towns in Alaska offer exclusive housing options.
 You can see the average home value for the top cities below:

-Getting preapproved for a mortgage is an important step in the homebuying process.
+Getting mortgage preapproval is an important step in the home-buying process.
 Preapproval provides borrowers with a better understanding of their borrowing power and strengthens their position when making an offer on a home.
 To get preapproved, borrowers need to provide the lender with information about their income, assets, debts, and credit history.
 Lenders will then issue a preapproval letter stating the maximum loan amount the borrower is eligible for.
 The mortgage preapproval process can take up to 10 days, so don’t expect instant results.

 Locking in a mortgage rate is another crucial step to secure the agreed-upon interest rate for a specific period.
 Borrowers can lock in their rate by paying a fee to the lender.
 This fee varies depending on the lender and the length of the lock-in period.
 Locking in a rate can provide peace of mind and protect borrowers from potential interest rate increases.